demagalha/ygb-emu/README.md

 # YET ANOTHER GAMEBOY EMULATOR
-Began this to understant more about low level stuff/ 4fun It is not fully accurate, but it passes Blargg's cpu_instr and instr_timing
+Began this to understand more about low level stuff/ 4fun\
+It is not fully accurate, but it passes Blargg's cpu_instr and instr_timing

 # To do